partum/profile-card-component-main/README.md

 ### Continued development

--I think the most obvious improvement I need to make is with positioning background images.
+I think the most obvious improvement I need to make is with positioning background images.
 I know they look off, but I don't know how to make them perfect.
 I also don't know how to position them so they look right in the mobile view.
 Now that I type this I realize the answer is media quires.
--The other thing I want to improve is my positioning skills.
+The other thing I want to improve is my positioning skills.
 I think my work /looks/ right but I'm not sure I went about it in the right way.

 ## Author